 DOE’s Office of Scientific and Technical Information (OSTI)—OSTI collects, preserves, and disseminates scientific and technical information resulting from DOE-funded research and development activities.
 Data uploaded to the GDR are complemented by Final Technical Reports that GTO researchers upload to OSTI.

 Southern Methodist University (SMU) Geothermal Laboratory—The SMU Geothermal Laboratory is an active research facility that strives to broaden the understanding and use of geothermal energy through geothermal resource projects.
+Their research includes extensive work in collecting geothermal data and producing maps, which is also compiled in the SMU node of the NGDS.

 Geothermal Electricity Technology Evaluation Model (GETEM)—Funded by GTO, GETEM is the cost and performance estimating tool that GTO uses to predict levelized costs of electricity from hydrothermal or enhanced geothermal systems.